 Table of Contents

-Pet Allergies: What Are They and What Causes Them?
+Pet Allergies: What Are They And What Causes Them?

 With somewhere between 15 and 30 percent of the population suffering from pet allergies, they really are a big deal.
 Thankfully cat allergies are, by far, the bigger problem, being about twice as common as dog allergies and much more severe.
 However, dog allergies can be problematic, too, especially if you adore dogs and would love nothing better than to adopt one.